Robin Sloan

 The results have been steady and satisfying.
 My body feels different these days.
 (Of course, my appreciation is twinned with the melancholy of I wish I’d discovered this ten years ago.)

 So that’s my report.
 It’s true, of course, that just about any kind of strength training is great, especially if it takes you all the way to muscle failure.
-I thought I’d mention this particular flavor only because it was entirely new to me, and totally different from every image of “weight lifting” I’ve ever seen or even imagined.
+I thought I’d mention this particular flavor only because it was entirely new to me, and so different from every image of “weight lifting” I’ve ever seen or imagined.

 I’ve gone to the gym before.
 I’ve whirled kettle bells.
 What has been transformative, this past year, is the intensity of the slow lift.
 I don’t claim to understand all the metabolic particulars, but I do claim to feel them.